-This video provides a good overview of the residency program.
+Watch this video for a great overview of the residency program!

 The first year as an intern gives residents the opportunity to learn orthopaedics from the start.
-Half the year is dedicated to orthopaedic surgery and related specialties, including physical medicine and rehabilitation, rheumatology and musculoskeletal radiology.
-The other half is focused on subspecialties of general surgery relevant to orthopaedics, such as vascular surgery, trauma ICU, trauma surgery, plastic surgery, emergency medicine and pediatric surgery.
+Half the year is dedicated to orthopaedic surgery and related specialties, including physical medicine and rehabilitation.
+The other half is focused on subspecialties of general surgery relevant to orthopaedics, such as vascular surgery, trauma ICU, trauma surgery, plastic surgery, and pediatric surgery.